You may think you’re not very resilient.

 There are many resources out there to help students and youth build resilience, including worksheets that they can work through on their own or with the guidance of a trusted adult.
 A few of these worksheets are listed below.

-2. My Gifts and Qualities
+2. My Gifts – Traits and Talents

 - Craft items to decorate with (such as stickers, sequins, glitter, etc.)

 - Small pieces of paper with different gifts, traits, and strengths written on them.

 Begin by explaining that this exercise will focus on who you are inside.

 The first step is identifying the gifts, traits and talents that students feel they have.
 These include qualities like:

 There is also space at the end of this page to write down a few qualities or characteristics not already listed, so encourage students to be creative if they think some of their “gifts” or good qualities are missing.

 The second step is for students to share these traits and talents that they chose.
 Students should describe why they chose each gift or quality and give examples of how these qualities fit them.

 Step Three is to give students the gift box cutout provided.
 Have them cut along the dotted lines and arrange the box, then decorate it with their name, their favorite color(s), or any of the craft items they would like to use.